 MAILING ADDRESS: 1120 SW 5th Ave, Room 1000, Portland, OR 97204

-Project design will continue into the spring of 2019, followed by the contractor selection process.
-Construction is anticipated to begin in the fall of 2019 and take a year to complete.
+Project design will continue into the summer of 2019, followed by the contractor selection process in the fall.
+Construction is anticipated to begin in late 2019 or early 2020 and take a year to complete.

 The map below illustrates where this project will construct sewer improvements.
-Some pipe work locations have changed since our last update.
+The primary construction method for each pipe segment is noted.

-A key design decision is that Environmental Services will abandon sewer pipes and manholes under the Balch Gulch Bridge and divert sewer and stormwater flows away from the bridge to the existing system at the intersection with NW 30th Avenue.
-The sewer line north on NW 31st Avenue and east on NW Vaughn Street to NW 30th will be upsized to accommodate the flows from this diversion.
+This project will abandon sewer pipes and manholes under the Balch Gulch Bridge and divert sewer and stormwater flows away from the bridge to the existing system at the intersection with NW 30th Avenue.
+The project will upsize the sewer line north on NW 31st Avenue and east on NW Vaughn Street to NW 30th to accommodate the flows from this diversion.
 This improvement will avoid compromising the integrity of retaining walls, a water line, the bridge abutment, and bridge pier supports, and improve future access to the system for maintenance.

 The Portland Bureau of Transportation (PBOT) is coordinating landslide recovery work on NW Thurman Street.
 PBOT will not complete their street restoration work in 2019, but Environmental Services will still proceed with sewer construction.
 The alignment for the new sewer will be designed and constructed to avoid conflict with the PBOT restoration area.
 For questions about PBOT's landslide recovery work, please contact Geren Shankar at 503-823-4793.